PowerfulMedical/digitization-metric/README.md

 or apply the methods to their own datasets.

 ## Methodology
-The evaluation tool calculates the normalized pixel distance scores for each ECG by comparing the digitized ECG data to the gold standard dataset.
-The comparison is performed using the `compare_ecgs` function, which calculates error scores between the two ECGs.
+The evaluation tool calculates the Digitized signal similarity metric for each ECG by comparing the digitized ECG data to the gold standard dataset.
+The comparison is performed using the `compare_ecgs` function, which calculates error scores between the two signals.
 The normalized score is then calculated as `max(0, 1 - digi_res / flat_res)`, where `digi_res` is the error for the digitized ECG, and `flat_res` is the error for a flat (zero-valued) ECG.
-Lower normalized scores indicate better performance in terms of digitization accuracy.
+The higher value of the metric indicates better performance in terms of digitization accuracy.

 ## Results Interpretation
-The summary statistics provided by the evaluation tool include the average normalized pixel distance scores for each dataset and the total average score.
+The summary statistics provided by the evaluation tool include the average Digitized signal similarity metric for each dataset and the total average score.
 These results can be used to compare different digitization methods, assess the impact of input quality, or support the conclusions drawn in the paper.